Shalinderjeet/java-maven-app/README.md

 Create different Jenkins job types(Freestyle,Pipeline,Multibranchpipeline)for the Java Maven project with Jenkins file to : Connect to the application's git repository Build Jar Build Docker Image Push to private DockerHub Repository

+a) Freestyle Project/jobs:- Configure github connection, run maven command to package the java project that will create a jar file and then run docker command to build a dockerfile.
+Check Freestyle.* screenshots.

+b) Pipeline Job:-